 By the time they leave Cabot Primary School, the cultural capital the children will have gained will be in the key knowledge and skills in the three main areas of the computing curriculum: computer science (programming and understanding how digital systems work), information technology (using computer systems to store, retrieve and send information) and digital literacy (evaluating digital content and using technology safely and respectfully).
 The objectives within each strand support the development of learning across the key stages, ensuring a solid grounding for future learning and beyond.

 At Cabot, computing is taught in phases using a blocked curriculum working on a cycle A cycle B approach.
 This ensures children are able to develop depth in their knowledge and skills over the duration of each of their computing topics.
-Teachers use the ‘Switched On: Computing’ scheme, published by Rising Stars, as a starting point for the planning of their computing lessons, which are often richly linked to engaging contexts in other subjects and topics.
+Teachers use the ‘I Compute and the National Centre for Computing Education (N.C.C.E), as a starting point for the planning of their computing lessons, which are often richly linked to engaging contexts in other subjects and topics.
 We have a computing suite, two class sets of Ipads and Chromebooks to ensure that all year groups have the opportunity to use a range of devices and programs for many purposes across the wider curriculum, as well as in discrete

 The implementation of the curriculum also ensures a balanced coverage of computer science, information technology and digital literacy.
 The children will have experiences of all three strands in each year group, but the subject knowledge imparted becomes increasingly specific and in depth, with more complex skills being taught, thus ensuring that learning is built upon.
-For example, children in Key Stage 1 learn what algorithms are, which leads them to the design stage of programming in Key Stage 2, where they design, write and debug programs, explaining the thinking behind their algorithms
+For example, children in Key Stage 1 learn what algorithms are, which leads them to the design stage of programming in Key Stage 2, where they design, write and debug programs, explaining the thinking behind their algorithms.